 When Yale New Haven Hospital and Yale Medicine launched a program for patients with lingering COVID-19 symptoms, physicians expected they would mainly see those who had been seriously ill.

-“Certainly, we thought those who would need us the most would be ICU [intensive care unit] survivors or patients who had at least been hospitalized,” says Jennifer Possick, MD, medical director of the Winchester Chest Clinic’s Post-COVID-19 Recovery Program, which has a pulmonary focus but partners with caregivers from various specialties including physical therapy, cardiology, neurology, psychiatry, geriatrics, and ENT (ear, nose, and throat).
+“Certainly, we thought those who would need us the most would be ICU [intensive care unit] survivors or patients who had at least been hospitalized,” says Jennifer Possick, MD, medical director of the Winchester Center for Lung Disease’s Post-COVID-19 Recovery Program, which has a pulmonary focus but partners with caregivers from various specialties including physical therapy, cardiology, neurology, psychiatry, geriatrics, and ENT (ear, nose, and throat).

 But Dr. Possick, a pulmonologist, says the majority of patients at the new program were never hospitalized when they had COVID-19—they were cared for at home and experienced mild-to-moderate disease.